UMM-CSci-3601-S18/lab-3-angular-and-spark-h-k-do-lab-3/Answers.md

 4. user-list.component.ts imports user.list-service.ts. -service contains functions for getting a list of users and a user by id.
 It's kept separate because a service is loaded when the page is loaded, and kept.
 In contrast, a component is only loaded when it's being viewed on the page.
 So, if the logic was done in user-list.component.ts, it wouldn't be available unless we we're on the page.

+Chose to use angular filtering for the majority of categories because it reduced the number of queries to the server.
+Chose to use server side filtering for ID's because it implied the user knew what they were looking for, which meant there would typically only be one query to the server.